martinjohndyer/FAIR_Code_design/episodes/Principles.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-####Summary
+#### Summary

-DRY helps you write clear, efficient, and error-resistant code.
+**DRY helps you write clear, efficient, and error-resistant code**.
 Use functions, loops, and constants to reduce repetition.
-A DRY approach saves time and effort in the long run, especially when scaling or debugging code.
+A DRY approach **saves time and effort in the long run**, especially when scaling or debugging code.

 ## Keep it simple, Stupid (KISS) & Curly's Law - Do one Thing